 Fort De Soto is a lot quieter than the neighboring beaches like Clearwater.
 Therefore, it is an excellent option if you are looking for a more peaceful vibe.
 There are also miles of nature trails that you can enjoy before or after spending the day at the beach.

 Another bonus of Fort De Soto is that they have campsites.
-So if you want to do an overnight at the beach, you can, which is pretty awesome.
+So if you want to do an overnight at the beach on a barrier island, you can, which is pretty awesome.

-St. Pete Beach is a bit further from Orlando, but the drive is definitely worth it, as you will see once you arrive.
+Located in St. Petersburg, Florida, St Pete Beach is a bit further from Orlando, but the drive is definitely worth it, as you will see once you arrive.
 To get there, expect to spend about 90 minutes driving time total, and it is one of the most popular gulf coast beaches.

 Looking to stay the night?
 You can find rates and availability for hotels in St. Pete Beach here.